-Boulder boulder everywhere, not an inch to spare – A one liner for Hampi.
+Boulder boulder everywhere, not an inch to spare – A one-liner for Hampi.
 Though not sufficient enough to describe a land such rich in historic, wildlife and natural wealth.
 Vast stretches of uneven land with boulders stacked over the other creating heaps and hillock giving a unique identity to the place.
 Residing among these huge pile of rocks are the temples and ruins of the Vijayanagar Empire.
-One of these ruins qualified to be the symbol of Karnataka state Tourism – the iconic Stone Chariot of Virupaksha Temple.
+One of these ruins qualified to be the symbol of Karnataka state Tourism – the iconic Stone Chariot of Vitthala Temple.

 The frail Tungabhadra traversing the landscape separates Anegundi from Hampi.
 Thus replenishing the water content of the soil and providing the necessary food to the farmlands.
-The greens of the paddy fields and the banana plantation cuts the otherwise earthy hue of the surrounding.
+The greens of the paddy fields and the banana plantation cut the otherwise earthy hue of the surrounding.
 Scattered within these lies the ruins – the prime attractions of Hampi.
 This strange topography is also home to many wildlife species.

 The rocky terrain adds to the already warm climate.
 The scorching sun throughout the day, all through the seasons, except the short meagre monsoon months, heat up the boulders raising the mercury.
 The heat is no bar for the travellers to explore this wondrous land.
 This quaint location is a photographer’s temple.
 I spotted many groups on a photographic excursion with various lenses attached to multiple cameras dangling from their shoulders.
 A sight really different from that of the commonly seen selfie seekers.